sabegg2/resume/content/projects.md

   - block: collection
     content:
       title: Selected Projects
       text: I enjoy making things.
 Here are a selection of projects that I have worked on over the years.
+This page is still under development, as I have several more projects I need to add.
       filters:
         folders:
           - project